Mingo-Kun/superior-agent-247/README.md

         *   Places a market order via the Bitget REST API.
         *   Logs the trade attempt and details in `trade_history.json`.
     *   If the signal is 'Hold' or confidence is low, no trade is executed.
 7.  **Wait/Loop**: Waits for a configurable interval (e.g., aligned with candle duration or a fixed polling time) before starting the next cycle.
-The main loop in the current version is set to break after one full cycle for testing purposes (`MAIN_LOOP_TEST_MODE = True`).
-Set to `False` for continuous operation.
+The main loop can be configured to run for a single cycle for testing or continuously.

 ### WebSocket Data Handling
 -   **Public WebSocket (`handle_public_message`)**: Receives and stores candle data for `TARGET_INSTRUMENT` in `candle_data_store`.